NikeshJS1/python-revision-for-django/README.md

 # Day 3 Folder:
 The Day 3 folder contains the descriptions and few codes of set and dictionary in python.

+# Day 4 Folder:
+The Day 4 folder containts the code and syntax for while and for loops along with break, continue, pass statements